 At the most basic level, all you really need to be able to enjoy eating blue crab is your bare hands, a surface that you don't mind getting messy, and clothing that you don't mind getting crab, guts, and seasoning on.

 However, like any job - the proper tools make things a lot easier.
-We recommend that you have at very least a mallet to help crush the legs shells, a pairing knife to cut apart the leg clusters, and a pick of some sort to help get hard to reach meat from the legs.
+We recommend that you have at very least a mallet to help crush the leg shells, a pairing knife to cut apart the leg clusters, and a pick of some sort to help get hard-to-reach meat from the legs.
 You will also want to have a bucket for discarded pieces of shell, plenty of paper towels and wet naps to clean your hands.
 Beyond that, you are pretty much on your own but I enjoy eating blue crabs the most in a casual environment like a back porch or picnic table covered in old newspaper.

 How to Eat Blue Crabs Like a Pro